UCSBVexRobotics/RoboticsWebsite/README.md

 6. Fix the key in "collapsible component" to be better unique.
 Currently, it makes the content its key and a random number just in case you have repeated paragraphs or images, but it's just a hacky solution

 ## Issues Encountered with Azure Hosting
 * All .json files are 404.
-See: https://stackoverflow.com/questions/12378712/loading-json-files-generates-404-errors
+This didn't work: https://stackoverflow.com/questions/12378712/loading-json-files-generates-404-errors and also the webpack.config should be put in the public folder, not the root of the repository.